 Accessibility is an important theme in the design of Bayfield Mews and the standard units have a one floor open concept design without steps and stairs and a main floor laundry to ensure independent living for as long as possible.
 The townhomes are constructed on an insulated concrete slab and do not have a crawl space.

-What type of heating and air-conditioning system is available?
+What type of heating and air-conditioning systems do the townhomes have?

-The townhomes will be heated with in-floor hydronic water system.
-Air conditioning will be provided with a separate system.
+The townhomes are heated with in-floor hydronic water system.
+Air conditioning is provided with a separate system.

-What will the exterior of the townhomes be constructed of?
+What is the exterior of the townhomes constructed of?

-The exteriors of the townhomes will be brick.
-The roof will consist of 40 year laminate shingles with pre-finished aluminum fascia and soffits.
+The exteriors of the homes are designed to be low maintenance and consist of brick cladding and 40-year laminate shingles and pre-finished aluminum fascia and soffits.